Hasan-Theyab/Code-301/README.md

 Estimate of time needed to complete: 3 hours

-Start time: 4:15 PM
+Start time: 1:00 PM

-Finish time: 8:00 PM
+Finish time: 4:00 PM

-Actual time needed to complete: 3 hours
+Actual time needed to complete: 2 hour

-Number and name of feature: 2.: Allow users to vote for their favorite beast
+Number and name of feature: 2.Allow users to vote for their favorite beast

 Estimate of time needed to complete: 3 hours

-Start time: 8:00 PM
+Start time:  12 :00 PM

-Finish time: 12:00 AM
+Finish time: 2 :00 PM

 Actual time needed to complete: 1 hour

-Number and name of feature: 3.Bootstrap
+Number and name of feature: 3.
+Bootstrap

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete:3 hours

-Start time: 12:00 AM
+Start time:  1 :00 PM

-Finish time: 4:00 AM
+Finish time: 1:30 PM

 Actual time needed to complete: half an hour